“The possible devices, formats and spaces of appearance and representation of dance today and their impact on creation.”

 The trainee fills in a qualitative evaluation form to assess the artistic, pedagogical, human and material aspects of the training.

-A post-training follow-up is established, for which trainees are asked to inform us within six months of the end of the training of the contracts they have obtained.
+A post-training follow-up is set up, for which trainees are asked to inform us of any contracts they have obtained within six months of the end of the training course.

 Accessibility and consideration of disability situations